SeleniumHQ/seleniumhq.github.io/docs_source_files/content/support_packages/working_with_select_elements.en.md

 first_selected_option = select_object.first_selected_option
   {{< / code-panel >}}
   {{< code-panel language="javascript" >}}
 // We don't have a JavaScript code sample yet -  Help us out and raise a PR
   {{< / code-panel >}}
+  {{< code-panel language="kotlin" >}}
+// Return a List<WebElement> of options that have been selected val allSelectedOptions = selectObject.allSelectedOptions

+// Return a WebElement referencing the first selection option found by walking down the DOM val firstSelectedOption = selectObject.firstSelectedOption
+  {{< / code-panel >}}
 {{< / code-tab >}}